 NOTE: Clinical Scholarships for this competition are available for individual clinicians (not the support of a team / group / network of clinicians) employed or credentialed in Regional Health Authority HHN, with an academic affiliation in New Brunswick.
+Please note that the next competition is scheduled for 2022-23 (dates are subject to change).

 2017-2018 Competition (2018-19 to 2021-2022)